 Wildcard records are supported for all record types, except for NS records.

-Cloud DNS forwarding zones allow you to configure target name servers for specific private zones.
+Cloud DNS forwarding zones let you configure target name servers for specific private zones.
 Using a forwarding zone is one way to implement outbound DNS forwarding from your VPC network.

 Forwarding targets and routing methods